Harry Mulisch

 Harry Kurt Victor Mulisch ([ˈɦɑri ˈmulɪɕ]; 29 July 1927 – 30 October 2010) was a Dutch writer.
 He wrote more than 80 novels, plays, essays, poems, and philosophical reflections.
-Mulisch's works have been translated into over thirty languages.
+Mulisch's works have been translated into 38 languages so far.

 Along with Willem Frederik Hermans and Gerard Reve, Mulisch is considered one of the "Great Three" (De Grote Drie) of Dutch postwar literature.
 His novel The Assault (1982) was adapted into a film that won both a Golden Globe and an Academy Award.
 Mulisch's work is also popular among the country's public: a 2007 poll of NRC Handelsblad readers voted his novel The Discovery of Heaven (1992) the greatest Dutch book ever written.
 He was regularly mentioned as a possible future Nobel laureate.
 He won the 2007 International Nonino Prize in Italy.

 Life

 Harry Kurt Victor Mulisch was born on 29 July 1927 in Haarlem in the Netherlands.
 Mulisch's father was from Austria-Hungary and emigrated to the Netherlands after the First World War.
 During the German occupation in World War II his father worked for a German bank which also dealt with confiscated Jewish assets.
 His mother, Alice Schwarz, was Jewish.
 Mulisch and his mother escaped transportation to a concentration camp thanks to Mulisch's father's collaboration with the Nazis, but his maternal grandmother was killed in a gas chamber.
 Mulisch was raised largely by his parents' housemaid, Frieda Falk.
 Mulisch said of himself, he did not just write about World War II, he was WWII.

 Mulisch lived in Amsterdam from 1958 until his death in 2010.

 Mulisch had two daughters, his daughters Frieda and Anna, with his wife Sjoerdje Woudenberg, and a son, Menzo, from his relationship with Kitty Saal.